Apple starts assembly of iPhone 12 in India | Business

-Apple Inc is commencing assembly of its iPhone 12 model in India, a move that is expected to help the US tech giant further consolidate its position in the country.
+Apple Inc is commencing assembly of its iPhone 12 model in the country, a move that is expected to help the US tech giant further consolidate its position in the burgeoning smartphone market in India.

 Apple has partnered with third-party manufacturers like Foxconn and Wistron to make some of its phones in India.
 These include iPhone SE, iPhone 10R and iPhone 11.